Atlogit/atlomy_chat/SETUP.md

 - Anaconda or Miniconda installed on your system
 - Git (for cloning the repository)
 - Node.js v20.18.0 and npm v10.8.2 (for running the Next.js app)
+- PostgreSQL 13 or higher installed and running
+- Redis (included in the conda environment)

 ## Setup Instructions